 Musical Theatre Podcast | Episode 19 – Visual Element Series: Lighting Design

-This post may contain affiliate links.
-If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
+Posts on this site may have affiliate links.
+If you make a purchase using an affiliate link I earn a small commission at no extra cost to yourself.
 Thanks for your support.

 Episode 19 of the Take Me To The World Musical Theatre Podcast is the third episode in a series where I talk about different visual elements in musical theatre.
 In this episode I talk about how lighting design can be used in musicals, focusing on the musical Hamilton.

 You don’t need to listen to the previous episodes of the Visual Elements series to understand this episode.
-However; if you want to listen the previous episodes of the series check out Episode 17 – Set and Episode 15 – Props.
+However; if you want to listen the previous episodes of the series check out Episode 17 – Set Design and Episode 15 – Props.

 While you don’t need to listen to these episodes to understand this one I do talk about my first time seeing Hamilton in London in Episode 5.
 I also mention the “I Want Song” which I cover in Episode 7.